snippetarnab/snippetarnab/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Bachelor Degree in Computer Applications.
+- 🎓 &nbsp; I'm done the Bachelor's Degree in Computer Application.
 - 🌱 &nbsp; Learning more about Software Development and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>